 Move Over Machu Picchu & Make Room for Choquequirao

-If you knew Machu Picchu was about to be unveiled to the world, what would you tell people?
+If you knew the existence of Machu Picchu was about to be announced to the world, what would you tell people?
 The well-known explorer Hiram Bingham, who is responsible for the Machu Picchu shout out, had no idea how the impact of his disclosure would forever affect future generations.
-Yet here we are, called in from every corner of the planet, treading in Bingham's footsteps on our way to see for ourselves, the mystery and majesty of Machu Picchu.
+Yet here we are, called in from every corner of the planet, treading in Bingham's footsteps on our way to see for ourselves, the mystery and majesty of the ancient Inca ruins of Machu Picchu.

 Did you know that Machu Picchu has a sister?
-Choquequirao, which is currently only accessible on foot.
+Choquequirao ruins, which are only accessible on foot.

-In case you missed the Inca chapter in high school history class, they were industrious.
-They left us hundreds if not thousands of sturdy stone ruins of assorted size and importance.
+In case you missed the chapter on ancient Inca history in high school, the Inca civilization was industrious.
+They left us hundreds if not thousands of sturdy stone ruins and terraces of assorted size and importance.
 One of which is the famous ancient citadel of Machu Picchu.
 The Inca civilization runs the length of the Andes Mountains, crossing the borders from Ecuador, Peru, Bolivia and down into to Chile and Argentina.
 So far, the most popular and perhaps grandest ruins, appears to be Machu Picchu, located in Peru.
-The government has set up infrastructure to accommodate almost anyone, who wishes to endure the trip, the chance to walk among the authentic stone relics of the ancient Incas.
+The Peru government has set up enough infrastructure to accommodate almost anyone who wishes to endure the trip, the chance to walk among the authentic stone relics of the ancient Incas.

-I'm happy to report that there is not the slightest suggestion of modern convenience allowed inside the national park.
+I'm happy to report that there is not the slightest suggestion of modern convenience allowed inside Machu Picchu national park.
 You are free to fall from unfenced terraces to your heart's desire, or faint from thirst should you forget to carry a supply of water.
 Machu Picchu is one of the New 7 Wonders of the World.
 And to be considered for the World Heritage List by UNESCO, a site "must represent a masterpiece of human creative genius."
 If you've ever visited the ruins, you know why they deserve this distinction.
-But all of that could change over the next 2 years.
+But all of that could change.
+Eventually.